Drill into a campaign

 A Search campaign view shows four tabs:

-• Ads.
-Every ad served by the campaign.
-By default the table shows all ads.
+- Ads.
+Every ad that the campaign serves.
+By default, the table shows all ads.
 Use the Ad group filter at the top to narrow to one ad group.

 From the Ad groups tab, click an ad group name.
-A dedicated ad group view opens.
-It has its own KPI cards at the top, and three tabs underneath: Ads, Keywords, Search terms, all scoped to that ad group.
+A separate ad group view opens.
+It has its own KPI cards at the top, and three tabs below: Ads, Keywords, and Search terms.
+All three are for that ad group.

 From the Ads tab (at either level), click an ad name.
-The ad detail page shows the ad's headlines, descriptions, final URL, ad strength, approval status, and the ad's own performance over the selected date range.
+The ad detail page shows the ad's headlines, descriptions, final URL, ad strength, and approval status.
+It also shows the ad's own performance over the selected date range.

 Performance Max campaigns